CodeBleu13/CodeBleu13.github.io/BGA.md

 ## Categories

 There will be 2 sets of categories, one for the present year and one for previous years (aka backlog, or as they will be called in the BGA, Quinquo Games).
-Quinquo games follow similar rules, the game had to be played within the last 2 years, as long as release date is ON OR BEFORE October 31 of the current year.
+Quinquo games follow similar rules, the game had to be played within the last 2 years, as long as release date is ON OR BEFORE October 31 of the previous year.

 ### Current year:

 1. GAME OF THE YEAR
-2. Best Co-Op Game
+2. Best Performer
-3. Best Performance
+3. Best Music
-4. Best Multiplayer Game
+4. Best Art Direction (Possible Screenshot Submissions)
-5. Best Ongoing Game
+5. Best Narrative
-6. Best DLC
+6. Best Co-Op Game
-7. Best Music
+7. Best Multiplayer (PvP) Game
-8. Best Art Direction -> people can submit screenshots?
+8. Best Ongoing Game
-9. Best Narrative
+9. Best DLC
 10. Best Open World Game
 11. Best Action Game
 12. Best Action/Adventure Game
-13. Best Fighting Game
-14. Best Strategy Game
+13. Best Strategy Game
-15. Best RPG
+14. Best RPG
-16. Best Sports Game
+15. Best Sports or Fighting Game
-17. Best Family Game
+16. Best E/E10+ Game
-18. Content Creator of the Year
-19. Best Remaster/Remake (2 year window)
+17. Best Remaster/Remake (2 year window)
-20. Best Indie (Small Studio) Game
+18. Best Indie (Small Studio) Game
+19. Content Creator of the Year

 ### Quinquo:
 1. GAME OF THE YEAR
-2. Best Co-Op Game
+2. Best Performer
-3. Best Performance
-4. Best Music
+3. Best Music
-5. Best Art Direction -> people can submit screenshots?
+4. Best Art Direction -> people can submit screenshots?
+5. Best Narrative
-6. Best Narrative
+6. Best Co-Op Game
 7. Best Open World Game
 8. Best Action Game
 9. Best Action/Adventure Game
-10. Best Fighting Game
-11. Best Strategy Game
+10. Best Strategy Game
-12. Best RPG
+11. Best RPG
-13. Best Sports Game
+12. Best Sports or Fighting Game
-14. Best Family Game
+13. Best E/E10+ Game
-15. Best Indie (Small Studio) Game
+14. Best Indie (Small Studio) Game